mine-cetinkaya-rundel/sta101_f15/Logistics/TAs/TA_Responsibilities.md

     to the head TA.
     + If a student emails you about a regrade, forward the email to the head TA, and cc the student letting them know this is what you're doing.

+#### Project grading:

+- TAs are responsible for grading Project 1 (detailed rubric will be provided).
+- TAs are also responsible for attending poster sessions for Project 2 (for their lab section), and tallying evaluations from students and the professor.

+#### Exam grading / proctoring:

+- TAs who regularly attend class are responsible for helping proctor midterms.
+- Each section will also need 2 TAs to help proctor the final exam.
+Assignments for these will be done based on availability towards the end of the semester.
+- Exams must be graded promptly after class on the day of the exam.
+All TAs assigned to a class are responsible for attending the grading session.
+Grading session time will be determined after Week 2 of classes after everyone's schedules have solidified.
+- There will be pizza at the grading session!

 ### Office hours: